 The cost of using a credit card for overseas ATM withdrawals

 Ruby is travelling through the UK and needs some cash for a visit to a village that does not accept cards.
-She decides to use her Westpac Altitude Platinum Visa credit card, which charges an overseas ATM withdrawal fee of $5, a foreign currency fee of 3% and a cash advance fee of 2%.
-It also has a cash advance interest rate of 20.74% p.a. (variable).
+She decides to use her Westpac Altitude Platinum credit card, which charges a foreign currency fee of 3% and a cash advance fee of 2% of the value of the transaction or a minimum charge of $2.50 will apply.
+It also has a cash advance interest rate of 21.49% p.a. (variable).

 Ruby uses her credit card to withdraw the equivalent of AUD$1,000 from an ATM, and is charged the following: